allakulov/techlabs_flask_app/README.md

 This project uses fastai utils in combination with bing-search api to download the images which are later used to train the cnn-classifier .

+## Deployment

+The application has been deployed through heroku to this [link](https://animals-classifier.herokuapp.com/)

 ### Cloning the repo :
 ```bash
 git clone git@github.com:rama96/animals_prediction.git